earthlab/build-jupyter-rmd-ci-demo/docs/overview.md

-# EDS-Lessons Final Build Documentation

-# EDS-Lessons Final Build Documentation
+# Autobuild Pipeline for Earthdatascience.org - Overview

-The EDS lessons build has several high level steps.
+The earthdatascience.org learning portal build has several high level steps.

 1. Original lessons are stored in the **earth-analytics-lessons** repo.
 This is where you will find .ipynb, .rmd and image files that are manually added to lessons.
 When a lesson is updated or an image is added to the repo, it triggers a build that produces a markdown file for the lesson and moves any related images.
 2. Once lessons are built, they are moved to the eds-lessons-website directory.
-This is where the final versions of the .md files and associated images (both manually added and autobuild created) live.
+This is where the final versions of the .md files and associated images (both manually added and auto-build created) live.
 3. The last step is temporary.
-Bceause the live website currently lives on earthlab.github.io, we will need to push files commited to the master branch of the eds-lessons repo to the live website. a smaller CI build is in place to move commits to master from `eds-lessons-website`.
+Because the live website currently lives on earthlab.github.io, we will need to push files committed to the master branch of the eds-lessons repo to the live website. a smaller CI build is in place to move commits to master from `eds-lessons-website`.

 ## Directories